youshido-php/GraphQLBundle/README.md

 ]))
 ```
 ### Events:
-You can use the Symfony Eventdispatcher to get control over specific events hapening during resolving graphql queries.
+You can use the Symfony Event Dispatcher to get control over specific events which happen when resolving graphql queries.

 ```php
 namespace ...\...\..;